Topologically associating domain: Relationship with promoter-enhancer contacts

 The majority of observed interactions between promoters and enhancers do not cross TAD boundaries.
 Removing a TAD boundary (for example, using CRISPR to delete the relevant region of the genome) can allow new promoter-enhancer contacts to form.
 This can affect gene expression nearby - such misregulation has been shown to cause limb malformations (e.g. polydactyly) in humans and mice.

 Computer simulations have shown that transcription-induced supercoiling of chromatin fibres can explain how TADs are formed and how they can assure very efficient interactions between enhancers and their cognate promoters located in the same TAD.

 Relationship with other structural features of the genome

 Replication timing domains have been shown to be associated with TADs as their boundary is co localized with the boundaries of TADs that are located at either sides of compartments.
 Insulated neighborhoods, DNA loops formed by CTCF/cohesin-bound regions, are proposed to functionally underlie TADs.

+Genome rearrangement breakpoint have shown to be enriched at the TAD boundaries in D. melanogaster.